C'mon Aussie, C'mon: Cummins, Maxwell headline big IPL pay day

 "I am looking forward to playing for Kings XI," said Cottrell in a viedoe relased by the franchise.
 Another Caribbean star, Shimron Hetmyer, was expectedly a sought-after entity for his big-hitting abilities and went to Delhi Capitals for Rs 7.75 crore.
 The left-hander had a base price of Rs 50 lakh and recently made his case with a match-winning hundred against India in the first ODI in Chennai.

 Veteran Indian spinner Piyush Chawla remained a hit with the franchises and was bought by Chennai Super Kings for Rs 6.75 crore.
+He was the highest paid India during this auction.
 KKR went for England's World Cup-winning captain Eoin Morgan, paying Rs 5.25 crore for the stylish southpaw.

 Asked why they paid big money for Cummins and Morgan, KKR's assistant coach Abhishek Nayar said: "Morgan's recent form has been tremendous.
 As a leadership group, Morgan will add a lot of strength to what we already have.
 "And for a player of his (Cummins) calibre, he brings a lot with the ball and bat as well."